tigertooth4/klipper-experimental/docs/Load_Cell.md

 limited number of gain settings.
 They only support bit bang communications and the protocol is based on tight timing which requires turning off the interrupts on the MCU (similar to the Neopixel chips).
-The HX711 is limited to 80 SPS and the HX711 to 340SPS.
-Sample rate is selected by either supplying a voltage or grounding on of the legs on the chip.
+The HX711 is limited to 80 SPS and the HX717 to 320SPS.
+Sample rate is selected by either supplying a voltage or grounding one of the pins on the chip, so it cant be changed by klipper.

 ##### hx711
 ```